openvocab/loomio-api-proposal/README.md

 | 10        | 90               |
 | 15        | 210              |

 Costs increase with the number of connections.
 Further, A developer will find it difficult to understand the newtwork as a whole.
-This could make maintaining the network, or reasoning about the downstream implications of a particular point-to-point integration difficult.
+This could make reasoning about the downstream implications of a particular point-to-point integration difficult.

 ![](https://www.mulesoft.com/sites/default/files/integration-complexity_2.png)